tolomaus/brpm_content_framework/README.md

 If you use a github.com repository to host the source code of the module you can directly install it from there.
 Otherwise you can create a zip file of the module and install it as such.

-It is also possible to execute (and debug if your ruby IDE supports it, e.g. RubyMine) the logic.
+It is also possible to execute (and debug if your ruby IDE supports it, e.g. RubyMine) the scripts on your development machine.
 See further the section on Testability.

 For an example see the [Selenium](https://github.com/BMC-RLM/brpm_module_selenium) module.